wstidolph/grouped_file_renamer/README.md

 FOO_0002_a.jpg
 FOO_0002_b.jpg
 ```
+This is fine ... the photos display in the order you want, in tha tprgram (FastSTone or whatever).
+But, the operating system doesn't care about that order file - that's only for the third-party program to use!
+So if you just open the directory in your File Explorere or Finder or list them in your terminal, they're not in your desired order.

-and then use this program to rename the scanner files, something like (depending on how you invoke python scripts in your environment):
+So then, use this program to rename the scanner files to follow the order file listing: something like this command line (depending on how you invoke python scripts in your environment):

 `~/scans python3 gfr.py rename FOO` (accepting defaults for how to handle the new ID field)